PerfCake/Demos/GeeCON2016/README.md

 Demos
 =====

-Scenario 1: Include Performance testing into your application for daily verification
+Exercise 1: Include Performance testing into your application for daily verification
 ------------------------------------------------------------------------------------

 In a few steps we will add PerfCake performance testing scenario to a JavaEE Maven based application.